"Hawk, you know that I love you and all, but couldn't you…you know…hit me with something lighter and less threatening than a frying pan?"

 "No, no, my lovely Klinger," Charles then added as he went to the Lebanese man and wrapped his arm around a silky shoulder.
 "It's been to – let's say, catch a criminal this time."

 "Surely, you jest, Pierce?"
 Charles asked before anyone else could, also incredulous.
 "Nurse Winifred Curtis doesn't strike anyone as a woman of means or aspirations.
-Wanting to change the world and be what you call a 'double agent' doesn't fit her bill."
+Wanting to change the world and be what you call a 'double agent' doesn't fit her bill either."

-"I'm with Chuckles on this one," B.J. added.
+"I'm with Chuckles on this one," BJ added.
 "Winifred Curtis being married and having an adapted son now under a man who commands a bunch of people who want Nazism back seems like a bunch of silliness to me.
-You could have been set up by either one of those two, Claus Schultz or Gayle Curtis.
+Worse, the same guy is holding her son hostage in the US and also has a hand in Nurse Curtis' murder, but only giving a helping hand.
+You could have been set up by either one of those two, Hawk, either Claus Schultz or Gayle Curtis.
 Moreover, you could have been killed."

 "And if we were set up, then why was Claus Schultz killed?"
 Klinger asked, the topic of Toledo closed for the moment.
-"If he was on their side, then he would have been captured, a big arrest shown to us and we'd find out later on down the road."
+"If he was on their side, then he would have been captured, a big arrest shown to us and we'd find out later on down the road that he was shady."

 "I agree with Klinger," Kellye said.
 "The story seems incredible, but other than her crude behavior, Nurse Curtis being a Nazi spy does make sense."